aedm/esp32-s3-rust-axum-example/README.md

 Honestly, just use MQTT or something.
 It's a microcontroller, not a server.

+## Other ESP32 chips

+See `.cargo/config.toml` for the list of supported chips.
+Set the `target` to the chip you're using.

 ## Acknowledgements

 This project is heavily inspired by Sami J. Mäkinen's [esp32temp](https://github.com/sjm42/esp32temp).
 Thanks for figuring out how to make this work!